holmnotfound/holmnotfound/README.md

 # 🎓 Hi there!
-I'm Emilia 👋
+I'm Emilia Holmqvist 👋

 Frontend student with a passion for **design, animations** and bringing ideas to life on the web.
 💡 Always exploring **new technologies** and creative ways to make the web a prettier and smoother place.